ghettosoak/frontiere2/README.md

 - instead of including an entire library, you can pick and choose what you want, and reference it a little bit quicker (not to mention a bit more modular with browserify). as such, it is designed to supplant the following:
  - modernizr
  - underscore
- - yes, I am that bold
+ - yes, I am that kind of arrogant, deal with it
-- a couple notes
+- a couple function-specific notes in lieu of proper documentation
  - mediaQueriesSupported requires a CSS one liner, can be found in general.less
  - if you need to calculate your media query AFTER something is setup (eg, flexslider, etc), simply subscribe $$_.mediaQuery's initial calculate call to the pageSetup function
  - Define your the height of your sticky header in the $$_.scrollToHere function